The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Death Road to Canada

 Death Road to Canada is a wacky, pixelated hack ‘n’ slash game set in a zombie-infested, apocalyptic world.
-It doesn’t particularly need the raw power that the NVIDIA Shield has, but it’s an entertaining game nonetheless.
+It doesn’t need the raw power of the NVIDIA Shield, but it’s an entertaining game nonetheless.

-You can take control of many different avatars, such as pugs and magical fairies.
+You can control many avatars, such as pugs and magical fairies.
 You will also have an extensive arsenal of flamethrowers, wands, and guns at your disposal.

 The game revolves around reaching Canada as you fight through vast hordes of enemies, complete specific tasks, and find valuable loot.